Kick Groot

-Kick Groot (born 5 April 1998) is a Dutch footballer who plays as a central defender for ODIN '59 in the Derde Divisie.
+Kick Groot (born 5 April 1998) is a Dutch footballer who plays as a centre back for Noordwijk in the Tweede Divisie.
 He is related to 1960s Ajax star, Henk Groot.

 Club career

 He made his Eerste Divisie debut for Jong AZ on 25 August 2017 in a game against RKC Waalwijk.

 Groot moved to SC Telstar in April 2018.
 He would be plagued by injuries during his time at the club, only making nine league appearances during his three-year stint.

 On 3 September 2021, Groot signed with ODIN '59 in the Derde Divisie after his contract with Telstar expired.